 Virtually every discipline – practical, theoretical or creative – is experiencing the influence of computers.
 The ever-increasing dependence on computer technology in our daily lives presents rich opportunities for those interested in the design of new applications and systems.
 Every career can benefit from a deeper understanding of computing.
 The technology skills a major in computer science helps develop will make you indispensable and relevant no matter your position.

 We offer individual courses and full programs so any student can develop their computer skills and interest regardless of their career trajectory.
-Memorial’s Computer Industry Internship Option (CIIO) provides an opportunity for students to obtain rewarding placements in computer industries.
-The internship program gives students a paid placement of 8 to 16 months so they can explore career options and develop workplace skills at the same time.
+Memorial’s Co-operative Internship in Computer Science (CICS) provides an opportunity for you to obtain rewarding placements in computer industries.
+The internship program includes a paid placement of eight to 16 months so you can explore career options and develop workplace skills at the same time.

-We offer major and honours programs leading to either a B.A. or B.Sc. in computer science, as well as a B.Sc. honours program in computer science (software engineering).
+We offer major, minor and honours programs leading to either a bachelor of arts (BA) or bachelor of science (B.Sc.) in computer science, as well as a B.Sc. honours program in computer science (software engineering).
 Joint programs are available in: